Skip to content

 0.75 / 1

 [Externally verified] Limited, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements do not fully meet the SPOTT indicator criteria.
-The company has self reported a list of identified species of conservation concern referencing the Indonesian National Regulations, International Union for Conservation of Nature (IUCN), and CITES.
+The company has also identified species of conservation concern using both national and international classification systems.
+However, this information has not been externally verified.

 • Y